nazariyg/Solr-5-for-django-haystack/README.md

 ### 5. Make it easy to build Solr schema

-* There is no need for manual `schema.xml` copying and Solr restarting whenever you rebuild your schema for `django-haystack` as the schema can be put directly into the core's config and the core can then be reloaded all with a single command:
+* There is no need for manual `schema.xml` copying and Solr restarting whenever you rebuild your schema for `django-haystack` as the schema can be put directly into the core's config and the core can then be reloaded, which is way faster than restarting the server, all with a single command:

 ```sh
 python manage.py build_solr_schema --filename=/var/solr/data/<core_name>/conf/schema.xml && curl 'http://localhost:8983/solr/admin/cores?action=RELOAD&core=<core_name>&wt=json&indent=true'